 Having someone help me do the editing for me was actually a relief!

 Q: What about the photos you receive back from PhotoUp?

 A: At first, like anything, it takes time to get used to someone else editing your photos.
 Everyone has their own unique look and style.
 In my mind, editing is very subjective, so what I think is a good white balance, someone else may not think the same.

 Over time, the editing team has improved and gotten much better at learning my specific style.
 Now, having dedicated teams of editors that work on my photos every single time, I think I’ve seen a much more consistent result.

-A: I’m really enjoying this new subscription mode.
+A: I’m really enjoying this new subscription model.
 It’s a lot easier to use.
 I have my profile set up and my editing team knows what I want.
-We literally just put in the address, add any little notes that we may have and then upload.
+We literally just put in the address, add any little notes that we may have, and then upload.
 It’s definitely streamlined the process.

 Q: Since using PhotoUp, have you been able to spend more time doing other things besides editing photos?

 A: Oh man, I have so much more time!
 I’ve been able to really grow my team of photographers and I’m able to go home at night and be home for dinner.

 My stress level has gone down as well.
 I used to stress about editing.
 It wasn’t something I really liked to do, so I it would stress me out quite a bit.
 Since using PhotoUp, I don’t stress out nearly as much.